Looking to earn some extra money from home?

 Of course, the other common question is whether they are a scam.
 In this National Consumer Panel review I'll discuss that.
 I'll also explain who they are, what they do, and we'll go through the reviews to learn what you can expect if you join.

-Please note, I am not an affiliate for National Consumer Panel.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are only opinions.
+Please note, I am not a member or an affiliate for National Consumer Panel.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is National Consumer Panel?